joerocca/joerocca.github.io/resume.md

 Topple Track is one of the web’s leading anti-piracy platforms.
 We are made up of search pioneers with an enthusiasm for music, who ultimately would like to achieve a ‘more sustainable online sales environment’.
 We provide anti-piracy protection from search listings and file’s source in order to protect the artist and label.

-[**Bagel Runner**](https://itunes.apple.com/us/app/bagel-runner/id987543533?mt=8){:target="blank"} - *iOS, tvOS App*
+[**Bagel Runner**](https://itunes.apple.com/us/app/bagel-runner/id987543533?mt=8){:target="blank"} - *iOS App*

 Bagel Runner is an endless runner game where Toastoleon Bonaparte must dodge his greatest foe, bagels, in hopes of finding a better life where he can shamelessly enjoy his favorite toaster treats.
 Help Toastoleon Bonaparte dodge as many bagels as he can so he can enjoy the life he deserves!

 [**Glass**](https://itunes.apple.com/us/app/glass-simple-gesture-based-timer/id1269254738?mt=8){:target="blank"} - *tvOS App*

-Glass is a simple timer app that takes advantage of gestures.
+Glass is a simple timer app that takes advantage of Siri Remote gestures.

 [**History**](https://www.amazon.com/dp/B01FOR95WC){:target="blank"} - *Alexa Skill*

-History allows you to receive history facts for each day of the year.
-Just ask Alexa what happened on any date and enjoy!
+History allows you to ask Alexa to retrieve history facts for a given date.

 [**NetworkImageLoader**](https://github.com/joerocca/NetworkImageLoader){:target="blank"} - *iOS Library*